 Aircraft Accessibility for Persons with Disabilities

 In the United States, ESAs are protected by clear-cut federal laws.
-However, Canada is a different story.
-Currently, federal laws regulate transportation.
-Yet, everything else affecting ESAs is province-based.
+However, Canada is a different story and its laws on ESAs vary from province to province.

 When getting an emotional support animal in New Brunswick, it’s important to study the local laws.
 Otherwise, how could you know if you can live with your companion buddy or bring them to work?